LLM in

 - Crime and the Life Course

 The LLM in Criminology and Criminal Justice is designed to appeal to prospective students with an academic or professional interest in criminology or criminal justice.
-It enables students to understand the motivations for offending as well as the practical operation of criminal justice and how the state responds to criminality and victimisation.
-This degree will be of considerable relevance and interest to those who are already employed in criminal justice-related work in fields such as legal practice, government, non-governmental organisations, as well as equipping those who have just completed undergraduate degrees to develop the knowledge and skills to pursue criminal justice-related careers or undertake the advanced level study.
+It enables students to understand the motivations for offending as well as the practical operation of criminal justice and how the state responds to criminality and victimization.
+This degree will be of considerable relevance and interest to those who are already employed in criminal justice-related work in fields such as legal practice, government, and non-governmental organizations, as well as equipping those who have just completed undergraduate degrees to develop the knowledge and skills to pursue criminal justice-related careers or undertake advanced level study.

 Criminology And Criminal Justice Highlights